01730 622544

 After Cruciate Ligament Knee Surgery (TPLO) - What Is the Recovery Time?

-Post-surgery care is critical for the success of TPLO surgery.
-So take the time in the following months to do all you can for your dog.
+Post-surgery care is critical for the success outcome from cruciate ligament surgery.
+So, take the time in the following months to do all you can for your dog.

 This can include:

-• Rest - The first step post-cruciate surgery is to rest and limit activity.
-Do not let your dog jump up on the sofa, up / down stairs, into the car etc.
+- Rest - The first step post-cruciate surgery is to rest and strictly limit activity.
+Do not let your dog jump up on the sofa, go up or down stairs, jump into the car etc. Exercise should be controlled, no running at speed or doing sudden turns, so playing ‘fetch’ with your dog is likely to derail their recovery

-• Physiotherapy - Book an appointment with a physiotherapist.
+- Physiotherapy - Book an appointment with a physiotherapist, they will formulate an specific care plan for your individual dog.
 Physiotherapy can help your dog reduce pain and increase flexibility and muscle movement.
-The physio will give you exercises to carry out at home.
+The physio will give you exercises to carry out at home as well

-• Hydrotherapy - Hydrotherapy can relieve pain and inflammation.
-Exercising in water is weightless, helping the knee.
-Hydrotherapy increases limb use, muscle bulk and tone, and strengthens joint support.
+- Hydrotherapy - Hydrotherapy can relieve pain and inflammation.
+Exercising in water is weightless, meaning that your dog is able to increase their exercise without putting strain on their joints.
+Hydrotherapy increases range of movement in the joint, muscle bulk and tone which strengthens joint support

-• Laser - Often administered by a physiotherapist or vet, laser therapy is an innovative treatment that has gained popularity recently as veterinarians discover its benefits for pets.
-Used similarly to acupuncture, massage therapy, and other alternative therapies.
+- Laser - Often administered by a physiotherapist or vet, laser therapy is an innovative treatment that has gained popularity recently as vets and owners discover its benefits for dogs’ post-surgery.
+It helps reduce pain, inflammation and promotes wound healing.

-• Get a knee brace - This will support the knee, reduce the chance of further injury and increase the healing process.
-You can find knee braces here: https://zoomadog.co.uk/collections/dog-cruciate-knee-braces
+- Get a knee brace - This will support the knee, reduce the chance of further injury and increase the healing process.
+You can find dog knee braces here

-• Ramps and rubber mats around the house - think about putting some ramps and mats around the house to give your dog the maximum about of grip and traction around the house
+- Ramps and rubber mats around the house - Think about putting some ramps and mats around the house to give your dog the maximum about of grip and traction on the floors, especially if they are tile or hardwood.
+Alternatively, you could purchase some anti-slip socks or dog boots here

 Looking for help with your dog?